 Just because he needs to justify his decisions doesn’t mean that he looks for consensus, though.
 He’s decisive, results-driven, and doesn’t mind a bit of conflict if it means getting him close to a win.
 For you, this means that he’s the only one you need to convince, without needing to think much about what his team might think.

 Carla, on the other hand, will want to run everything by her team.
 She’s probably more personable than Adam and easier to deal with, but it won’t just be her objections that you’ll need to respond to, but those of all her colleagues as well.
 It also means that decisions will take quite a bit longer and get the sign-off of multiple people.
-Unlike Adam, who is motivated by getting the credit of having made a winning decision, Carla is motivated by the fear of catching the blame for a bad one.
+Unlike Adam, who is motivated by getting the credit for having made a winning decision, Carla is motivated by the fear of catching the blame for a bad one.

 You have a lot of flexibility with how you display that information on the profile.
 You could do it all in bullet points, for example, which is great for conveying information but it takes effort to decipher at first glance.